 Benefits for Every Patient with Bloodless Surgery

 While the risk of contamination from blood transfusions is very small, if transfusion is necessary, bloodless surgery assures patients that the blood they are receiving is 100 percent safe.
 Autologous blood transfusion also eliminates any risk that the patient’s body might reject the transfused blood.
 By eliminating these risks, bloodless surgery is seen as one of the safest ways for surgeons to operate.

-Board certified orthopedic surgeon Dr. Steven F. Harwin has over 30 years of clinical and research experience, and performs hundreds of cases of bloodless surgery per year including bloodless total hip and total knee replacements.
-The Chief of Adult Reconstructive Surgery of the Hip and Knee at Beth Israel Medical Center, Dr. Harwin has been named the “Best Doctor in America,” “Top Doctor in the New York Metro Area,” and a “New York Super Doctor.”
-Dr. Harwin serves as the chief surgeon at the Center for Reconstructive Joint Surgery in New York City and is Director of Beth Israel Medical Center’s Total Joint Replacement Bloodless Surgery Program.
+Board certified orthopaedic surgeon Dr. Steven F. Harwin has over 30 years of clinical and research experience, and performs hundreds of cases of bloodless surgery per year including bloodless total hip and total knee replacements.
+As Chief of Adult Reconstructive Surgery of the Hip and Knee at Mount Sinai Beth Israel, Dr. Harwin has been named the “Best Doctor in America,” “Top Doctor in the New York Metro Area,” and a “New York Super Doctor.”
+Dr. Harwin serves as the chief surgeon at the Center for Reconstructive Joint Surgery in New York City and was Director of Mount Sinai Beth Israel’s Total Joint Replacement Bloodless Surgery Program.

-Find out more about Dr. Harwin and how to make an appointment at one of his New York City offices.
+Find out more about Dr. Harwin and how to make an appointment at one of his New York City office.